Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Appendix

+Since we are updating a single value from a multi-valued key, the changes to the table are minimal and may not be perceived by the model.
+As a result, we should expect row updates to have lower impact on model predictions.
+This appears to be the case, as evidenced by the results in Figure \ref{fig:probe1update}, which show that the labels do not change drastically after update.
+The results in Figure \ref{fig:probe1update} are summarized in Table \ref{tab:summary_rowupdate}.

+\paragraph{Row Permutation.} By design of the premises, the order of their rows should have no effect on hypotheses labels.
+In other words, the labels should be invariant to row permutation.
+However, from Figure \ref{fig:probe1perturb}, it is evident that even a simple shuffling of rows, where no information has been tampered with, can have a notable effect on performance.
+This shows that the model is relying on row positions incorrectly, while the semantics of a table is order invariant.
+We summarize the combined invalid transitions from Figure \ref{fig:probe1perturb} in Table \ref{tab:summary_rowpermutation}.

-Below, we shows the operation of deletion of an irrelevant row in Figure \ref{fig:probe1deletionirrelevant} and its summary in Table \ref{tab:summary_rowirrrelevant_deletion}. \neutral has the least number of improbable transitions and \alphaThree set is the most affected by irrelevant row deletion.
-This demonstrates that even irrelevant rows have an impact on model prediction (which should not be the case) indicating that the model is focusing on incorrect evidence for reasoning.
+\paragraph{Irrelevant Row Deletion.} Ideally, deletion of an irrelevant row should have no effect on a hypothesis label.
+The results in Figure \ref{fig:probe1deletionirrelevant} and in Table \ref{tab:summary_rowirrrelevant_deletion} show that even irrelevant rows have an effect on model predictions.
+This further illustrates that the seemingly accurate model predictions are not appropriately grounded on evidence.